 Study Project (LP) and Learning and Study Methods 2 (LSL2) – special registration period

-For summer semester 2020, please see the offers listed on the Electives page for
+For winter semester 2021/22, please see the offers listed on the Electives page for

 Compulsory elective modules (WPs)